CCI-MOC/xdmod-cntr/XdmodAID.md

 support as a priority as they themselves don't deploy any current cloud service.

-It would not suprise me if we decide to drop xdmod only to develop Furthermore, it would not suprise me if there was one application for OpenShift and another for OpenStack
+It would not suprise me if we decide to drop xdmod only to develop a set of custom scripts that are specific to our business logic and less capable than xdmod currently is.
+I also have the impression that these scripts will not be auditable and will require a paper record in order which can be referred to in a future audit.

+Interestily, in my most recent conversation over zoom, a possibility of a collaboration between the xdmod team and us was floated.
+This was reported to michael.
+Based on that conversation, I have the impression that many of the goals of the xdmod team and our goals align in more ways than either of have been able to verablize.

+As an example, they do have the goal of being able to run xdmod on kubernetes, something that we have already demonstrated.
+However, I have the suspeicion deployment of xdmod on kubernetes is a low priority for them.

 # Dockerfiles